AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp02_no_enumeration_ranges_in_case_constructs.rst

 Description
 +++++++++++++

-A range of enumeration literals must not be used as a choice in a case statement or a case expression.
+A range of enumeration literals must not be used as a choice in a :ada:`case` statement or a :ada:`case` expression.
 This includes explicit ranges (A ..
-B), subtypes, and the 'Range attribute.
-Much like the use of :ada:`others` in case statement alternatives, the use of ranges makes it possible for a new enumeration value to be added but not handled with a specific alternative, when a specific alternative was intended.
+B), subtypes, and the
+:ada:`'Range` attribute.
+Much like the use of :ada:`others` in :ada:`case` statement alternatives, the use of ranges makes it possible for a new enumeration value to be added but not handled with a specific alternative, when a specific alternative was intended.